 - A higher credit limit can tempt overspending.

 Circumstances change, and you might want a higher credit limit than your card currently offers.
-Whether you are more creditworthy than the day you applied, or you simply have an upcoming purchase to finance, requesting a higher credit limit can be a win-win situation for your payment flexibility and credit score.
+Whether you’re more creditworthy than the day you applied, or you simply have an upcoming purchase to finance, requesting a higher credit limit can be a win-win situation for your payment flexibility and credit score.

 Plus, Wells Fargo makes the process simple.
-By taking just a few minutes to call customer service and plead your case, you can ensure your card is working best for you.
+By taking just a few minutes to call customer service and plead your case, you can ensure your card is working the best for you.